 - Does your name on your CSR match the name appearing on your two forms of required ID? - If your names do not match, do not schedule an appointment.
-Contact your state licensing agency to make the necessary changes and have them notify ARRT so we can mail you a new CSR with your updated info. - Once you verify the changes to your CSR are correct, go ahead and schedule your exam. - Name or address change after you receive your information from ARRT? - All changes must be made via your state licensing office. - Be sure to note the dates of your 90-day exam window. - You must schedule your exam for a time within the 90-day exam window printed on your CSR. - If you can't take your exam within your 90-day exam window, you are allowed up to 3 extensions but they must be approved by your state licensing agency. - Cancel any existing appointment. - Contact your state licensing agency directly to request a window extension. - A new CSR will be mailed to you once ARRT has been notified and processed the request. - Required IDs at the test center. - Make sure your IDs meet ARRT's requirements listed in the handbook to prevent being turned away from the test center and losing your fee. - If you are unsure, cancel your appointment and reschedule when you are certain your IDs will be acceptable. - · Questions on exam results? - ARRT processes results each week and provides your score information to your state licensing agency. - Your state licensing agency determines your pass/fail status, not ARRT. - Please allow up to 45 days for your state licensing agency to notify you of your results. - Contact information for your state licensing agency is in the upper right-hand side on the front of your CSR.
+Contact the FL Rad Tech Certification Office to make the necessary changes and have them notify ARRT so we can mail you a new CSR with your updated info. - Once you verify the changes to your CSR are correct, go ahead and schedule your exam. - · Name or address change after you receive your information from ARRT? - All changes must be made via the FL Rad Tech Certification Office. - Be sure to note the different dates on your CSR.
+Your 90-day exam window is different than your 180-day FL Rad Tech Certification Office eligibility period. - You must schedule your exam for a time within the 90-day exam window printed on your CSR - Your 180-day FL Rad Tech Certification Office eligibility period allows you to complete 1 attempt within the 180-day period listed on your CSR. - If you can't take your exam within your 90-day exam window, you can extend your window if you have time remaining in your 180-day FL Rad Tech Certification Office eligibility period. - Cancel any existing appointment. - Print the window extension request form located at www.staterhc.org. - Fax to ARRT at 651.681.3294 before the last day of your existing 90-day window. - A new CSR will be mailed to you once the request has been processed at ARRT. - · Required IDs at the test center. - Make sure your IDs meet ARRT's requirements listed in the handbook to prevent being turned away from the test center and losing your fee. - If you are unsure, cancel your appointment and reschedule when you are certain your IDs will be acceptable. - · Questions on exam results? - ARRT processes results each week and provides your score information to the FL Rad Tech Certification Office. - The FL Rad Tech Certification Office determines your pass/fail status, not ARRT. - Please allow up to 45 days for the FL Rad Tech Certification Office to post your results on their website. - Contact information for the FL Rad Tech Certification Office is on the inside cover of this handbook.